mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

-# Tag-based RNA-seq reads processing pipeline, version January 10, 2023
+# Tag-based RNA-seq (Tag-Seq) reads processing pipeline, version January 18, 2023
-# Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com)
-# for use on the FAU KoKo HPC
+# Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com) for use on the FAU KoKo HPC

 #------------------------------